troperville

 • Hip-Hop then delivers one to defend Intern 2 from being fired.

-• Running Gag: Intern 2's constant abuse, Scene pining over Indie.
+• Scene pining over Indie.

 • "Guess.
 Guess.
 Guess.
 Guess.
 Guess."

-Hip-Hop: I'm so sorry.
+Hip Hop: [almost sobbing] I'm so sorry.
 I had to.

 • Scarf of Asskicking: Scarfman, because he's a pile of them.

-• Secret Keeper: Intern 2 becomes one to Hip-Hop after he accidentally mentions his past as a nerd and cello player.
+• Secret-Keeper: Intern 2 becomes one to Hip-Hop after he accidentally mentions his past as a nerd and cello player.

 • Serious Business: Liking any kind of bad music like Daughtry is treated as a very serious problem.

-• Scary Black Man: Hip-Hop.
+• Scary Black Man: Hip Hop.
 It's an act.
 However, he is willing to shoot someone in the limb to keep his act up.

-• He later turned out to be lying since he used to teach a member of the group chello and was afraid his secret would get out.
+• Screw This, I'm Outta Here: Hip Hop when he sees the members of ROTFL:BRBTTYL:) because after watching Lost he's somehow convinced that all children are ghosts.
+He later turned out to be lying since he used to teach a member of the group chello and was afraid his secret would get out.
 But he is still afraid of ghosts.

-• Security Cling: Techno to Dubstep when they are confronted by Hip-Hop and Indie (and that guy), when Hip-Hop is being threatening.
+• Security Cling: Techno to Dubstep when they are confronted by Hip-Hop and Indie (and that guy), when Hip Hop is being threatening.

 • In Sitcom Version #2 Techno does this when Indie finds her and Dubstep covered in glitter